foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 ## Bugfixes and small improvements
 * Added a field to items that can make attack rolls what the roll targets, currently provided settings are Nothing, KAC, KAC +8, EAC, and Other.
+* Added base int and cha to drone chassis.
 * Added Mountain Eel from AA1 to Alien Archives.
+* Added spell resistance and activation/action to drone mods.
 * Added the class features from Tech Revolution.
 * Fixed a bug that allowed disabled modifiers to affect an actor.
 * Fixed a bug that caused the token configuration of Starship or Vehicle containing a PC or NPC actor crew to not open.